Nimrod2022/chicago-crime-AD/README.md

 ## Features

 - **Interactive Map**: Filter and display crime incidents by district.
 - **Crime Trends Charts**: Visualize crime trends from 2019 to 2023.
 - **Filter Options**: Customize data views based on user preferences.
+You can filter the district data by clicking on a district on the map or using the filter form.
 - **Detailed Statistics**: Access comprehensive statistics on various types of crimes.

 ## Getting Started